Updates from Peruzzi

 Solution

-To meet the client’s needs, the solutions was to design a modular architecture that utilized cutting-edge AI tools and cloud services to automate routine tasks and integrate smoothly with the client’s existing systems.
+To meet the client’s needs, the solutions was to design a modular architecture that utilised cutting-edge AI tools and cloud services to automate routine tasks and integrate smoothly with the client’s existing systems.

 Implementation Process: